Boston: A City for Everyone

 Paul Revere’s House, North End, Boston.

 These are two major sites in the North End along the Freedom Trail, but it has much more to offer.
 I could easily see how exploring the trail would take a whole day.
-Loads of information can be found about the route, including from their official website here.
+Loads of information can be found about the route, including on the official Freedom Trail website.
 We hope to pick up where we left off when we return to the city.

 Boston Eats